sophielansweeper/embedded-workflow-builder-docs/docs/connectors/sage-hr.md

 ### API Key

+Sage HR uses an activated API key for Authentication.

+To activate API:

+1. Sign into Sage HR, click on your name on the top right, then click **Settings**.
+2. On the settings menu, click **INTEGRATIONS**, then click **API**.
+3. Click ENABLE API ACCESS to activate access to API and provide you with your unique API key.
+4. Save the API Key and paste into your connection's configuration.

 | Input          | Comments                                   | Default |
 | -------------- | ------------------------------------------ | ------- |
 | API Key        | API Key for your Sage HR User              |         |